 Our Level 3 Diploma in Sports Massage Therapy is designed to train individuals to our exceptionally high standards in the delivery of Injury Assessment and Sports Massage Techniques.

 Level 3 Overview:

 The foundation of the Level 3 is your understanding of how the body functions and heals itself.
-You will learn your Anatomy & Physiology (Unit 451) prior to the class contact days (via e-learning) about the body cells, skin, skeletal, muscular, vascular, lymphatic, nervous, endocrine, digestive, respiratory and urinary systems.
+You will learn your Anatomy & Physiology (Unit 451) prior to the class contact days (via e-learning or classroom learning) about the body cells, skin, skeletal, muscular, vascular, lymphatic, nervous, endocrine, digestive, respiratory and urinary systems.

 When you start class attendance you will learn postural assessment, range of movement tests and developing your basic massage hand skills as well as myofascial release techniques/deep friction.
 You will develop a foundation in understanding the core benefits of sports massage and how the body heals itself from injury.

 Unit 451: Anatomy and Physiology for Sports Massage

 (to be completed via e-learning prior to contact days if you do not yet hold a Level 3 A+P qualification)